Improving Sequential Query Recommendation with Immediate User Feedback: Introduction

-In the standard MAB setting applied to online query recommendation, at each trial $t= 1, \dots, T$, depending on the user's currently executing query, the algorithm selects a query $I_{t}$ to be executed from a very large set of historical queries $\sQ$.
-Depending on the intrinsic utility associated with the recommended query $I_{t}$, which depends on the user's current query context; all the executed queries till current query in a session is referred as query context, the user either `clicks' (accepts) or ignores (rejects) the query, revealing the reward $r_{t}$ at the $t^{th}$ round.
-The query recommendation system aims to repeatedly select the next query to be executed, observe the collected reward, and maximize the number of clicks over time.
-The classical stochastic MAB problem setting is parameterized by $m$ tuple of probability distributions with the rewards of the arms assumed to be independent realization from the reward distributions, while the objective is to identify the optimal arm (query).
-In query recommendation, this implies that the algorithm explores the query space to find the optimal query with the highest utility value.
-However, in practice, it is unrealistic to assume that a user will be interested in a fixed query during the information gathering process regardless of the past queries issued in the session.
-Most importantly, the next query a user will be interested in will depend on the sequences of queries issued so far in the session and changes in every round.
-In fact, depending on the information needs, a user will be interested in queries pertaining to different aspects of the topic.
-For instance, a user trying to explore the topic of MAB will start the session with a simple query and dive into diverse subtopics like applications, different algorithms, various reward structures, etc., as the information gathering process progresses.
-Hence, recommending a query pertaining to a single subtopic repeatedly by disregarding the sequences of past queries issued in the session, will not trigger positive responses from the user and, thus, hinder the user satisfaction.
-Hence, the stochastic reward assumption used in the classical MAB setting will not hold in applications like online information gathering.
+However, in practice, it is unrealistic to assume that a user progresses with a fixed number of queries during the data exploration process regardless of the past queries issued in the session.
+Moreover, the predicted query to be recommended should depend on the sequence of the past issued queries so far, reflecting a continuation and progression context of the exploratory data analysis, which this context is bound to change in every round.
+In fact, depending on the knowledge extraction and gathering process needs, a user might be interested in queries pertaining to different aspects of a topic of interest.
+For instance, consider a user who is exploring the research topic of `multi-armed bandits'.
+The user could start the session with a simple query and dive into diverse subtopics of MAB, like applications, different MAB algorithms, reward distributions, action structures, etc., as the knowledge-gathering process progresses.
+Hence, by repeatedly recommending the next query pertaining to a single subtopic, disregarding the sequence(s) of past issued queries, is not expected to achieve positive responses (acceptances) from the user.
+Evidently, this hinders user satisfaction and system usability.
+Therefore, the stochastic reward assumption used in the standard MAB mechanisms does not successfully operate in online knowledge-gathering processes.